 Editors Note: Apollo Review in APC ’12

-In our ongoing quest to make sure that the paint industry fully understands that there is much more to spraying than straight up airless blasting in the 3-4000 psi range, we are pushing a little further into hvlp spray technologies in 2012 by initiating testing on Apollo hvlp equipment.
+In our ongoing quest to make sure that the paint industry fully understands that there is much more to spraying than straight up airless blasting in the 3-4000 psi range, Topcoat Review has pushed further into HVLP spray technologies by initiating testing on Apollo hvlp equipment.

 We have done a lot of research and testing in the spectrum of HVLP turbines.
 Most of us paint contractors come from airless spraying backgrounds, where we are accustomed to spraying in high pressure ranges all the time.
 Going down to the 3-10 psi range with a precision gun is counter-intuitive, but can really create a pleasurable spray experience with minimal overspray and a fine finished product.